Mandi, Himachal Pradesh: Historical events

 The princely state of Mandi was founded by Bahu Sen in 1200 AD.
-But Ajbar Sen was the one who founded the historical city of Mandi in 1526 AD.
+But Ajbar Sen was the one who founded the historical town of Mandi in 1526 AD.
 The Chiefs of Mandi State are said to be the descendants of common ancestors of the Chandervanshi line of Rajputs of Sen dynasty of Bengal who claim to be the descendants of Pandavas of Mahabharata times.
-The present District of Mandi was formed with the merger of two princely states Mandi State and Suket (Sundernagar) on 15 April 1948, when the State of Himachal Pradesh was established.
+The present District of Mandi was formed with the merger of two princely states Mandi State and Suket (Sunder Nagar) on 15 April 1948, when the State of Himachal Pradesh was established.
 Ajbar Sen assassinated Mandi, it led to the beginning of the modern period of Mandi history.
 Old Mandi capital was abandoned, and the site of present capital was acquired.
 Some historians put the selection of present capital in the year 1527 AD.
 The idol of Madho Rai, the presiding deity of Mandi and incarnation of Lord Vishnu is said to be made by Goldsmith Bhima, in 1648.
 Maharaja Ranjit Singh occupied Mandi in 1839 but Ranjit Singh died on 27 June 1839.

 It was beginning of the disintegration of Sikh powers in the hills and British power emerged as most powerful.
 In 1849, Princely states of Mandi, Suket and Chamba were put under the control of Superintendent 'Cis-Satluj States'.

-Lala Lajpat Rai visited Mandi during 1906 to organize the revolutionary activities.
+Lala Lajpat Rai visited Mandi during 1906 to organise the revolutionary activities.
 The revolt occurred in Mandi State against the repressive, corrupt and arrogant administration of Raja Bhawani Sen and his Wazir Jiwa Nand Paddha.
 This revolt was led by Shobha Ram in 1909.
-A Prominent revolutionary of Mandi, Hardev Ram joined a revolutionary band of patriots in 1913.
+A prominent revolutionary of Mandi, Hardev Ram joined a revolutionary band of patriots in 1913.
 He went to Shanghai, America and Japan where he met Lala Hardayal and Dr. Mathura Singh.
 Another revolutionary of Mandi Bhai Hirda Ram started participating in revolutionary activities in 1914.
 He joined Ras Behari Bose, Sant Baba Wasakha Singh Dadehar, Mathura Singh, Kartar Singh Sarba, Bhai Parma Nand and Pingle.
 In 1915, on the request of Sarla Devi, wife of Bhai Hirda Ram, the Viceroy converted his death sentence into life imprisonment.
 In the same year, Nagchala Dacoity in Mandi state took place.
 In Mandi's conspiracy case, Mandi revolutionary Sidhu Kharara was sentenced for seven years in 1917.
 Mandi Legislative Council was constituted in 1933.
 Swami Purna Nand of Mandi was elected as president of "Himalayan Hill states regional Council" (founded in 1945) & Pt.
 Padam Dev became its general secretary.
 The session of "Himalayan Hill states regional Council" was held at Mandi from 8 March 1946 to 10 March 1946.
 It was also attended by INA activists Dhillon, Sehgal and Shah Nawaz Khan.
 So finally, Mandi came into existence on 15 April 1948.
 Suraj Sen ruled over Mandi at time of Damdama Mahal of Mandi.